pmq20/node-packer/node/doc/api/http.md

 event is not being listened for, clients receiving an upgrade header will have their connections closed.

-A client server pair that show you how to listen for the `'upgrade'` event.
+A client server pair demonstrating how to listen for the `'upgrade'` event.

 ```js
 const http = require('http');